RedDocMD/n-queens/README.md

 #### Heuristic

 The heuristic used here is the *total* number of pairs queens conflicting each other, either *directly or indirectly*.
-So for an instance, if there are 4 queens in a row, that contributes 6 (`C(4, 2)`) to the heuristic value.
+So for an instance, if there are 4 queens in a line, that contributes 6 (`C(4, 2)`) to the heuristic value.
 Also, note that the goal state has a heuristic value of 0, making this algorithm more properly *valley-descending*, rather than hill-climbing.

 The binary for this variant is `full_board`.

 ### Linearized board, tiles move vertically

 In this, variant the board is represented as a vector of positions, where the value is the ith element represents the row the queen in the ith column is in.
 As a consequence, the heuristic is calculated based on the previous value of the heuristic, in O(n) time, as compared to O(n^2) time in the previous variant.
+Also the goal test is reduced to O(1) time from the O(n^2) from the previous variant.

+#### Heuristic

+Same as the previous variant.

+The binary for this variant is `linear_board`.

+### QS1 algorithm

+This has been taken from Sosic and Gu ([https://doi.org/10.1145/101340.101343](https://doi.org/10.1145/101340.101343)).
+The board is represented as the same linearized format as above.
+The initial random permutation, however, is guaranteed to have neither row conflicts nor column conflicts.
+The local search proceeds by comparing all pairs of queens.
+If one of them is currently attacked, then those two queens are swapped, iff the swap will improve the heuristic.
+The process of recalculating the heuristic in O(1) time has been described in the paper.

+#### Heuristic

+In this variant, the heuristic is the *total* number of pairs of queens in **direct** conflict.

+The binary for this variant is `qs1`.